 What's the best way to talk about weaknesses at job interviews?
-When you’re asked about your weakness or aspects about yourself that you want to respond, It's important to respond carefully.
+Talking about things that you don’t excel at can be tricky when you’re interviewing for a new job.
+When you’re asked about weaknesses, it's important to respond carefully.
 You don't want to cast any doubt on your ability to do the job.
-However, you also don’t want to come across as arrogant or dishonest by claiming that you don’t have any weaknesses.

 There are several different ways to answer when you're asked during a job interview what your greatest weakness is.